gdsbook/book/notebooks/11_regression.md

 and then use that as your *change* in $X$.
 We will discuss this in the following section.

-In Python, we can calculate the spatial lag of each variable whose name starts by `pg_` by first creating a list of all of those names, and then applying `PySAL`'s `lag_spatial` to each of them:
+In Python, we can calculate the spatial lag of each variable whose name starts by `pg_` by first creating a list of all of those names, and then applying `pysal`'s `lag_spatial` to each of them:

 ```python